romain-fontugne/BLT/README.md

 In this example, we grep for the prefixes in Syria.

-+ Run BLT to get messages with labels.
-(You can check the detail of BLT here https://github.com/romain-fontugne/BLT)
++ Run BLT to get BGP messages and corresponding labels.
 ```bash:
 python bltReader.py -v 4 -s 20170601  -f 20170601 -c route-views.linx -o ~/test/20170601_SyriaOutage/20170601_SyriaOutage.blt
 ```